reactiflux/reactiflux.com/pages/transcripts/kent-dodds.md

 Interesting question.
 When I was working full-time as an employee doing "regular" development, I always spent ~40 hours a week working and then did the teaching stuff after hours.

-Now that I’m a full-time teacher, I spend ~40 hours a week on the teaching stuff and enjoy my life and family after hours :shrug:‍
+Now that I’m a full-time teacher, I spend ~40 hours a week on the teaching stuff and enjoy my life and family after hours 🤷‍♂️

-So it’s hard to compare them, but you’d probably be surprised how much time and effort goes into getting material prepared for teaching (in any format) :smiley:
+So it’s hard to compare them, but you’d probably be surprised how much time and effort goes into getting material prepared for teaching (in any format) 😀

 ---